alengeorge-26/alengeorge-26/README.md

 ## I'm Alen George

-- 👨‍💻 Doing B.Tech from College of Engineering, Trivandrum.
+- 👨‍💻 Doing B.Tech in CSE from College of Engineering, Trivandrum.
 - 🌱 Interested in Machine Learning and Web Development.

 ## Skills